Home Resources Blog Anywaves RF Products on the Hera Mission for Planetary Defence

 The development and integration of these antennas involved addressing several technical challenges.
 First, the antennas needed to be highly reliable over the mission’s duration, capable of withstanding the harsh conditions of space, including extreme temperatures and radiation.
 Anywaves’ expertise in antenna design and space-grade manufacturing processes was crucial in meeting these requirements.

 Furthermore, the antennas were designed to ensure compatibility with the spacecraft’s other systems and constraints, such as power consumption, size, and weight limitations.
-Anywaves was able to to customize the antennas’ design for these specific mission requirements.
+Anywaves was able to customize the antennas’ design for these specific mission requirements.

 Contribution to Mission Success